justinjiholee/baltimore-washingtondc-household-data/README.md

 In addition to average household income data, I was able to get the data of college graduation rates for both Baltimore and Washington D.C.
 The data shows that the college graduation rate for Baltimore is 21.63% while the rate for Washington D.C. is 33.91%.
 The graph shows that Washington D.C. has both higher average household income and college graduation rates than Baltimore.

 By comparing Baltimore and Washington D.C., I could conclude that higher household income leads to higher college college graduation rates and vice versa.
 As a college student in Baltimore, it was interesting to conduct an analysis of average household income and college graduation rates of Baltimore and to compare the data with a nearby city.
-In a future research, it would be interesting to relate the data of household income and college graduation rates to employment rates for these cities.

 ## Python Analysis

+In Python, I used the same data sets from Opportunity Atlas.
+I was able to merge the data of household income and college graduation rate for both cities.
+By utilizing numpy statements, I was able to organize the names of the counties into two big categories: Baltimore, MD and Washington D.C.